 Mac Users running Lightroom 6.8 or CC 2015.8: have you gone to back up your Lightroom catalog (like I tell you to!), and encountered this message that your catalog is larger than 4 GB, and that you’ll need a third party utility to extract it?

 First, as of right now there is a bug – all Mac users are getting this message and most of you don’t have catalogs this large.
+(Update: this bug was fixed with 6.9 / CC 2015.9 – now you’ll only see the message if your catalog is indeed over 4 GB.)
 You can check the size of your catalog by going to Lightroom>Catalog Settings – it displays on the General tab: